nicvagn/Gambit-Pairing/README.md

     - Use "File > New Tournament..." or "File > Load Tournament..." to start.
     - Configure rounds and tiebreaks in "Settings".
 3. **Add Players:**
-    - Enter player names (optionally with rating) and click "Add Player".
+    - Enter player details (name, rating, gender, etc.) and click "Add New Player...".
     - Import players from CSV via "File > Import Players from CSV...".
     - Edit, withdraw/reactivate, or remove players via right-click context menu.
 4. **Start Tournament:**